abhid94/SoundBoardIOS/README.md

 # SoundBoardIOS
-An app that allows the user to create and customise their own sound board
+An app that allows the user to create and customise their own sound board and become a professional DJ.